Promega: Genetic identity and forensics

 The company is one of two main suppliers of systems for genetic identification based on DNA analysis using short tandem repeats (STRs).
 Promega was the first company to provide kits for STR analysis of single loci.
 Along with Applied Biosystems, Promega participated with the FBI and other crime labs in validating STR loci that would eventually be selected as the core loci for the Combined DNA Index System (CODIS), used for forensic DNA testing in North America.

 The Promega PowerPlex STR systems were the first commercially available systems for STR analysis that contained all of the CODIS loci.

 Proteomics

 Promega was an early supplier in the cell-free protein synthesis field and is continuing to develop its portfolio in this area.

-Cellular analysis and drug discovery

-Promega offers a range of products for cell biology and drug discovery, many of which are built upon bioluminescence technology.
-Assays for drug discovery are used globally and include biochemical and cell-based assays.
-In 2010, Promega launched a custom assay services business for biologics and small molecule drug development.

 Integrated platforms

 The company also sells their own Maxwell RSC and Maxwell RSC 48 Systems, bench-top automated purification systems for low and middle throughput research and diagnostic laboratories.

 The Y-Chromosome Deletion Detection System from Promega also carries the CE Mark for use as an in vitro diagnostic device in the European Union.